tranlethaison/NumpyNeuralNet/README.md

 # NumpyNeuralNet

-As [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman) said "What I cannot create, I do not understand.".
-So here we go.
+As [the man himself](https://en.wikipedia.org/wiki/Richard_Feynman) said "What I cannot create, I do not understand.".
+So here we go, Neural Networks and training algorithms all in Numpy.

 ## Densely connected NN